nichitaa/auth-react-router/readme.md

   /** the component to be rendered under the path */
   component: React.ReactElement;

+  /** if this is a route definition for index path */ index?: boolean;

   /** used for nested (aka children) routes definition */ children?: IRoute[];